winocm/winocm.github.io/_posts/2014-05-30-disarming-the-ios-kernel.markdown

 These techniques should work on any iOS version, as the kernel L1 page directory base is always located at that same static offset from the beginning of physical RAM.

-(It is easy to even calcaulate without knowing the contents of IOPlatformArgs too...)
+(It is easy to even calculate without knowing the contents of IOPlatformArgs too...)

 The ARM architecture provides incredibly powerful, powerful components that make exploitation a lot easier.
 (If you know how they all work!)